 Psychotherapy isn’t easy, but it’s a gratifying part of treatment.
 People learn to turn negative thoughts and behaviors into positive ones.
 It takes time, but with practice and patience, a person can learn to live without relying on drugs and alcohol.

 Serenity House Detox & Recovery gives clients the chance to begin a new life, free from addiction.
 We provide detox programs that clear your body of damaging toxins.
 Detox helps build a strong foundation for the rest of your recovery.

 - Medical detox program

 Instead of trying to detox on your own, which can be uncomfortable and dangerous, why not rid yourself of addictive substances in our safe, supervised facility?
 Here, you can begin a new phase of your life.
 With our help, you prepare for treatment and long-term recovery, including various types of psychotherapy.
-Call Serenity House Detox at 866.516.8356 today to get started.
+Call Serenity House Detox & Recovery at 866.516.8356 today to get started.